reduxify/seedux/README.md

   seeduxInit(store);
 ```

+- Navigate to chrome://extensions
-Navigate to chrome://extensions, click 'load as an unpacked extension' and select ```seedux_repo_path + 'seedux/seeduxChrome'```
+- Click 'load as an unpacked extension' and select ```seedux_repo_path + 'seedux/seeduxChrome'```
-Open your redux app in the browser.
+- Open your redux app in the browser.
-Click on the seeduxChrome extension icon to launch the dev tool!
+- Click on the seeduxChrome extension icon to launch the dev tool!

 ## Complete Example Integration